How Do I Prepare a Trip To Climb Mount Kilimanjaro?

 Our Kilimanjaro Head and Assistant guides are Wilderness First Responder Certified (WFR), are licensed by Kilimanjaro National Park, have significant experience climbing Kilimanjaro, and speak English fluently and professionally trained to take you safely to Uhuru peak, and back.
 Our Head guides have experience of 50-100+ successful summits and work with a handpicked crew of experienced Assistant guides, Cooks, and Porters.
 Their strong, genuine, and friendly characters combined with their passion for Kilimanjaro contribute to the quality of experience, link to Kilimanjaro culture, and provide that extra motivation, when needed during the expedition, to reach the summit and come back safely.

-The general guideline for tipping during the safari is between $5-$10 per person per day to your driver.
+The general guideline for tipping during the safari is between $20-$25 per person per day to your driver and cook for camping safari $15-$20 per person per day.
 However, this is just a rough figure you may tip less or more.

-Our trips begin in Arusha is a town situated at the foot of Mount Meru or Moshi, Tanzania.
-Moshi is a town located on the lower slopes of Mount Kilimanjaro.
+Our trips begin in Arusha is a town situated at the foot of Mount Meru, Tanzania.
+Or Moshi is a town located on the lower slopes of Mount Kilimanjaro.

 Arusha Airport (ARK): Arusha has a small airport in the city.
 Therefore, flights into and out of this airport are very limited.
 If you are coming from Zanzibar this may be an option for you.